jamespearse80/ICRC-Modern-Cloud-Apps/Hands-on lab/HOL step-by-step - Modern cloud apps.md

     | Contoso.Apps.SportsLeague.Offers |  API for returning list of available products |
     | Contoso.Apps.PaymentGateway   |     API for payment processing |

-You should follow all of the steps provided *before* performing the Hands-on lab.
+You should follow all of the steps provided *before* performing Exercise 2 of todays Hands-on lab.

 ## Exercise 2: Proof of concept deployment